auth0/auth0-flutter/auth0_flutter/README.md

 // User profile -> credentials.user
 ```

-auth0_flutter stores the user's credentials using the built-in [Credentials Manager](#credentials-manager) instance.
+auth0_flutter automatically stores the user's credentials using the built-in [Credentials Manager](#credentials-manager) instance.
 You can access this instance through the `credentialsManager` property.

 ```dart
 final credentials = await auth0.credentialsManager.credentials();